LITHIUM BATTERIES ARE LONG LASTING AND RELIABLE, AMONGST OTHER THINGS. LET’S UNCOVER WHAT MAKES THEM SUCH A GREAT INVESTMENT.

-But in 1996 a new formula for mixing lithium ion batteries was developed – Lithium Iron Phosphate.
-Known as LiFePO4 or LFP, these batteries have a slightly lower energy density but are intrinsically non-combustable, and thus vastly safer than Lithium-Cobalt-Oxide.
-And once you consider the advantages, Lithium-Ion batteries becomes exceedingly tempting.
+But in 1996 a new formula for mixing lithium-ion batteries was developed – Lithium Iron Phosphate.
+Known as LiFePO4 or LFP, these batteries have a slightly lower energy density but are intrinsically non-combustible, and thus vastly safer than Lithium-Cobalt-Oxide.
+And once you consider the advantages, Lithium-Ion batteries become exceedingly tempting.

 Extended Life Cycle

 A charge cycle is the process of charging a rechargeable battery and discharging it as required.
 When it comes to the life of a rechargeable battery, the number of charge cycles is usually more pertinent than the exact time passed.

 For example, a battery that’s gone through 3000 cycles in three years will likely begin to fail faster than one that’s gone through 1000 cycles in six years.